Semantic Tokens

 })

-After defining semantic tokens, we recommend using the Chakra CLI to generate theme typings for your tokens.
+After defining semantic tokens, run the Chakra CLI to generate theme typings.
+See the CLI docs for how to run typegen in postinstall, CI, and monorepos.

 Semantic tokens can also be changed based on the conditions like light and dark modes.